manfredsteyer/angular-oauth2-oidc/docs-src/code-flow.md

       // URL of the SPA to redirect the user to after login
       redirectUri: window.location.origin + '/index.html',

       // The SPA's id.
-The SPA is registerd with this id at the auth-server
+The SPA is registered with this id at the auth-server
       // clientId: 'server.code',
       clientId: 'spa',